lbryio/lbry.com/content/faq/naming.md

 category: LBRY 101
 order: 5
 ---
-First, since there have been a lot of misconceptions about how LBRY URLs work, **it is absolutely possible to own and control a URL forever**.
-That is the tl;dr of this post if you don't want to read a bunch of words about how LBRY URLs work.
+First, since there have been a lot of misconceptions about how LBRY URIs work, **it is absolutely possible to own and control a URI forever**.
+That is the tl;dr of this post if you don't want to read a bunch of words about how LBRY URIs work.

 Assigning names optimally is a difficult problem in centralized systems.
 It becomes nearly impossible in decentralized ones.
 Just because we’re all accustomed to certain solutions doesn’t mean they aren’t seriously flawed.